Wuhuan: History

+Part of the Wuhuan also became known as the Kumo Xi, or the Tatabi, who were ultimately absorbed by the Khitans in the 10th century, bringing an end to the Wuhuan name.

 Culture

-The Book of Later Han (Ch.
+The Book of the Later Han (Ch.
 120) records:

 Language

 Andrew Shimunek (2017) classifies the Wuhuan (or "Awar"/"Avar", per Shimunek's reconstruction) language as the most divergent para-Mongolic language.